idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 However, the late success of graph databases like Neo4j have proved the Labelled Property Graph (LPG) data model as an alternative for implementing knowledge graphs.
 Aiming to bridge the gap between these two graph data models, the W3C RDF-Star working group is investigating evolving RDF to facilitate the representation of statement about statements.

-Similarly, the ETSI ISG CIM defined the NGSI-LD standard, which builds upon two:
+Similarly, the ETSI ISG CIM defined the NGSI-LD standard {{ETSI-GS-CIM-009}}, which builds upon two:

 * An NGSI-LD information model which derives from the Labeled Property Graph (LPG) model and grounds on the RDF for a semantic annotation of the data in the graph.
 * The NGSI-LD API, which defines a REST API for building and interacting with the graph.